raphaelsty/cherche/docs/documents/documents.md

 # Documents

 When using Cherche, you must define a document as a Python dictionary.
-A set of documents is a dictionary list.
-The name of the fields of documents does not matter, you can choose the field(s) of your choice to perform neural search.
-It is mandatory to have a unique identifier for each document in the example below, the identifier is the `id` field.
+A set of documents is simply a list of dictionaries.
+The name of the fields of the documents does not matter.
+You can choose the field(s) of your choice to perform neural search.
+It is mandatory to have a unique identifier for each document.
 The name of this identifier is up to you.
+In the example below, the identifier is the `id` field.

 It can happen that not all documents have the same fields.
 You don't need to standardize or fill all the fields except for the identifier, i.e `id` in the example below.

 ```python
 [